 - Withdraw: The student may appear withdrawn across different areas of his or her life.
 This includes changes in attitude/academic performance; flattened or absent emotions; and increased time spent alone or pulling away from friends.
 They may appear sad, depressed, anxious, ashamed, embarrassed, or express feelings of worthlessness.

 - Changes in thoughts or conversations about food: They may display rigid or obsessive thinking about food, eating, and exercise (e.g., labels foods as good/bad or on/off limits; appears uncomfortable or unwilling to share food; inflexible about diet without reason).
-There may be incessant talk about food, weight, shape, exercise, cooking, etc. The student may also appear obsessed with maintaining unhealthy eating habits to enhance performance in sports, dance, acting, or modeling.
+There may be incessant talk about food, weight, shape, exercise, cooking, etc. The student may also appear obsessed with maintaining unhealthy eating habits to enhance performance in sports, dance, acting, or modelling.

 - Mealtime rules or rituals: You may observe rigid dietary rules or chaotic food intake, including skipping meals, carefully calculating food intake, hoarding food, or refusing to eat food prepared by others or without knowing exact ingredients.
 The student may also may frequent trips to the bathroom, particularly around mealtimes.